gaand/wdi_2_js_demo_spa/README.md

 As explained to the developer, *Initially, the user should be able to see a list of their tasks and manage them.*

-Each task should have a title, description, id, (must be unique) and a status(reviewed, in-progress or done).
+Each task should have a title, description, id, (must be unique) and a status (not started, in-progress or done).

 A user should be able to add and remove todo items to the todo list.

 Work in groups of two or three to create these users stories.
-Save these stories in each group member repos as todo_user_stories.txt.
+Save these stories in each group member's repo as todo_user_stories.txt.

-Make sure you assign priority (1-5), difficulty level (1,2, 4 or 8) and which 2 week iteration it will be done in, typically 1
+Make sure you assign priority (1-5), difficulty level (1,2, 4 or 8) and which 2 week iteration it will be done in, typically 1.

+Show you domain model diagrams and user stories to an instructor!

 ## Step 3: Implementation

 Now that we've done a some planning and software design work we're going to write some code and make it happen.

-*Note that many dive into coding to fast.
-Much teeth gnashing is a special part of hell for those who do.
-They typically regret coding before structured thinking.*
+*Note that many dive into coding too fast.
+Much teeth gnashing in a special part of hell for those who do.
+They typically regret coding before, at least some, structured planning and design.*

 ### User Story 1 (Implementation)
 As a user when I go to the main page I should see a list of Songs.